Project-MONAI/model-zoo/models/brats_mri_axial_slices_generative_diffusion/docs/README.md

 #### Inference Output
 1 channel denoised latent features

+### Memory Consumption Warning

+If you face memory issues with data loading, you can lower the caching rate `cache_rate` in the configurations within range [0, 1] to minimize the System RAM requirements.

 ## Performance

 Below is an example of the loss values for both the Autoencoder and the Latent Diffusion Model during training: